 Some medications can disrupt the composition of your microbiota, opening you up to yeast overgrowth.
 To help maintain healthy and balanced microbial colonies, take a probiotic supplement to keep your system functioning at its best.
 Learn more about the benefits of probiotics here.

 2. Organic Apple Cider Vinegar Douche

 Soothe a yeast infection by douching with apple cider vinegar.
-Mix 3 tablespoons of raw organic apple cider vinegar with 1 quart of water, add to douche apparatus and use.
-I recommend Bragg’s, but any raw apple cider vinegar with “the mother of vinegar” should work.
+Mix 3 tablespoons of raw, organic apple cider vinegar with 1 quart of water, add to douche apparatus and use.
+I recommend any raw apple cider vinegar with “the mother of vinegar”.
 For enhanced benefit, you can add colloidal silver to the mix.
-I recommend adding 2 ounces of Silver Fuzion® to each batch.
+I recommend adding two ounces of colloidal silver to each batch.

 3. Organic Garlic

 Another common remedy for yeast infections is to eat several fresh garlic cloves each day.
 While this will probably give you bad breath, it will also help clear up a yeast infection.
 This works because garlic has natural anti-fungal properties and can even balance out harmful bacteria.

 The vagina contains oils that help prevent yeast from forming.
 Feminine hygiene douches, sprays, and perfumed products reduce natural protective oils.
 Most soaps are harsh and also strip them away.
 Alcohol and other toxic chemicals in these products alter the delicate pH balance of the vagina and leave it more susceptible to infection.
 The best bet is to use organic hygiene products.

 Oregano oil is another effective remedy for yeast infections.
 It will help reduce yeast and candida proliferation.
 Place nine drops in a capsule and swallow 2-3 times daily after meals on a full stomach.